 A business review for The Scribe about Colorado Springs’ new LGBTQ piano bar, started by two broadway performers.

 Dec 9, 2020

 As a gay Christian, I often get asked. how I can be both.
 This article is no where near exhaustive.
 I’m not an ethicist or a theologian, but I can share how I came to the conclusion that I did.

 Oct 5, 2020

-content writing for believr
+content writing for believr: an LGBTQ+ Christian app

-long-form blog writing
+long-form personal blog